Summand minimality and asymptotic convergence of generalized Zeckendorf decompositions: Algorithm from any representation to the gzd

-There are two key remarks following the above definitions. \begin{remark} We note that the s.l.i. is the index to the left of the violation index, i.e., equal to the violation index plus one.
-Furthermore, the difference between the m.l.i. and the s.l.i. is exactly the length of the violation prefix, which is $0$ in the case that the violation prefix is empty. \end{remark}
+\begin{remark} We note that the s.l.i.\ is the index to the left of the violation index, i.e., the s.l.i.\ is the violation index plus one.
+Furthermore, the difference between the m.l.i.\ and the s.l.i.\ is exactly the length of the violation prefix, which is $0$ if the violation prefix is empty. \end{remark}